Working for an MP

 Find out more about the policies and work of different MPs in the House of Commons by visiting UK Parliament - MPs and Lords,ÌýTheyWorkForYou or local government websites.

-If you're contemplating becoming an MP, you'll require a strong understanding of both local and national issues while having a knowledge of current affairs.
+If you're contemplating getting into politics by becoming an MP, you'll require a strong understanding of both local and national issues while having a knowledge of current affairs.

 To be eligible to stand, you must be: